Zorka Velimirović

-Zorka Velimirović (Serbian Cyrillic: Зорка Велимировић; 1878 - 1941) is recognised as the first Serbian woman translator, who worked on translating the works of Russian-language writers to Serbian.
+Zorka "Zora" Velimirović (Serbian Cyrillic: Зорка Велимировић; 1878 - 1941) is recognised as the first Serbian woman translator, who worked on translating the works of Russian-language writers to Serbian.
 She was also the first to translate a play from Russian to Serbian.

 Early life

-Velimirović was born in 1878 in Čitluk, Serbia during the period when it was still under Ottoman rule.
+Zorka Velimirović was born in 1878 in Čitluk, Serbia during the period that particular part of Serbia was still under Ottoman rule.
 Her father, a Serbian Orthodox priest in the parish of Pirot, was one of the co-founders of the Srpska kniževna zadruga (Serbian Literary Co-operative) and wrote several books and articles in the field of ethnography.
 Her mother, Jelena was a housewife with eleven children (one of them died early), including Zorka, who was the second eldest.
-The children all grew up in the town and attended the Pirot Gymnasium for their education.
-She worked there briefly as a school matron.
+The children all grew up in the town and attended the Pirot Gymnasium before pursuing her education at a Teachers College.
+She worked in Pirot briefly as a school matron.
 Her sister was the sculptor, Vukosava Velimirović.